mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

-Since *0.49.0* if `patch_filename` is found in project's `subprojects/packagecache` directory, it will be used instead of downloading the patch, even if `wrap-mode` option is set to `nodownload`.
+Since *0.49.0* if `patch_filename` is found in project's `subprojects/packagecache` directory, it will be used instead of downloading the patch, even if `--wrap-mode` option is set to `nodownload`.
 The file's hash will be checked.

+## wrap-git

-## Branching subprojects directly from git
+This type of wrap allows branching subprojects directly from git.

 The above mentioned scheme assumes that your subproject is working off packaged files.
 Sometimes you want to check code out directly from